Koketso42/hybrid-grocery-api/README.md

 # hybrid-grocery-api
 A basic shopping NodeJS+Typescript backend application, with TypeORM entity framework integrated in the application.

-# Example how to use Express and TypeORM with TypeScript
+# Steps to setup the project

 1. clone repository
 2. run `npm i`